Buying property during COVID-19 alert level 3

 Settlement and moving can go ahead at alert level 3.
 House movers can work at alert level 3, so buyers and sellers can move house if they follow the government guidance on the COVID-19 website.

-During alert level 3, travel into, out of, and through Auckland is heavily restricted.
-The Police are enforcing this at checkpoints around Auckland.
+Travel into, out of, and through a region at alert level 3 is heavily restricted.
+The Police may be enforcing this at checkpoints.

-People can travel into, out of, and through Auckland if they are:
+People can travel into, out of, and through a region at alert level 3 if they are:

 Your agent should arrange for sanitised keys to be provided with no physical contact between any party.